 - Tailwind tribes keep my pins in the feed when I’m in the Himalayas.

 - Launching new pins in the first few days or weeks to all boards of mine and group boards they belong on with a focus on SEO of the board and power of the board.
-Pinning to a useless board is pretty pointless and could harm the reputation of the pinner and the pin.
+Pinning to a useless board is pretty pointless and I worry it could harm the reputation of the pinner and the pin.
 Tailwind Analytics is great for checking on the usefulness of boards.

 - I’ve left the sharing groups and threads.
 Pinning other people’s non-relevant, poor-quality stuff wasn’t helping my authority as a pinner nor my SEO.
 Neither was hosting huge random group boards, they’re gone.

 - Cleaning up my boards, removing the dross ( size of the pin hardly seems to matter by the way, some of my best pins are “too small”)